 - If heat is absorbed, it is called endothermic reaction.

-In this chapter we want to find out about the heat change when METHANE (a gas) is formed using carbon graphite and hydrogen.
-Instead of using the word heat change, you can call it ENTHALPY change.
+In this chapter we will learn how to calculate the enthalpy change (heat change) when methane (a gas) is formed using carbon graphite and hydrogen.

-We use HESS LAW to determine the enthalpy change.
-At this stage we don’t know if the process is exothermic or endothermic and depending on whether the enthalpy change is negative or positive, it will tell us what whether the process is exothermic or endothermic.
+Hess’s law is used to determine the enthalpy change.
+At this stage we don’t know if the process is exothermic or endothermic but we can find out based on the value of enthalpy change.

 Given the enthalpy change of the following combustion processes: